Bighorn River Resort Tax FAQs

 We aim to provide clear and concise information about the tax and its potential impact on our area.
 Contact us if you have any questions.

-What is a Resort Tax?
+What is a Resort Tax and Resort Area District?

 How can the Resort Tax be used?

 The money collected via the Resort Tax would be used on projects that benefit the communities and community members within the Resort Area District.
-Some examples are: road maintenance, police force, infrastructure projects, garbage collection, fire protection...
+Some examples are: road maintenance, police force, infrastructure projects, garbage collection, fire protection, schools...

 Why do we need a Resort Tax to pay for services that we already pay for via property tax?